Dr. Joanne StewartElmer E. Hartgerink Professor of Chemistry

 Joanne chaired the Department of Chemistry from 1999 to 2001 and served from 2010 to 2014 as a faculty member on the Hope College Board of Trustees.
 From 2008 to 2012, she directed Hope’s Howard Hughes Medical Institute program, which supported research and teaching in science, mathematics, psychology and education at Hope.
 The program led to the development of several interdisciplinary research programs at Hope and the peer-advising FACES program in the sciences.
 She co-founded the West Michigan chapter of the Association for Women in Science and served as its secretary from 2016 to 2019.
 As a member of external review teams, she has helped evaluate the chemistry departments at over a dozen nationally-ranked liberal arts colleges.

-While studying at the University of California Berkeley, Joanne conducted her thesis research with Professor Richard A. Andersen on synthesis and characterization of uranium amide and alkoxide compounds.
-While studying at Kalamazoo College, she conducted undergraduate research on transition metal metallocyclic compounds with Dr. Thomas J. Smith and on metal-metal multiply bonded compounds with Dr. Malcolm H. Chisholm.
-Joanne was also able to complete partial fulfillment of her B.A. requirements at the Friedrich-Alexander University in Germany.
+As a graduate student at the University of California Berkeley, Joanne conducted her thesis research with Professor Richard A. Andersen on the synthesis and characterization of uranium amide and alkoxide compounds.
+As an undergraduate at Kalamazoo College, she conducted undergraduate research on transition metal metallocyclic compounds with Professor Thomas J. Smith and on metal-metal multiply bonded compounds with Professor Malcolm H. Chisholm.
+She fulfilled some of her B.A. requirements at the Friedrich-Alexander University in Germany.
 During year-long leaves from her work at Hope she has served as a visiting scholar at Harvard University, the University of San Diego and the University of Queensland, Australia.